Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Partial symplectic quasi-states

 \section{Partial symplectic quasi-states}

-We start by recalling the definition of Calabi homomorphism.
-Let $H : [0,1] \times M$ be a time dependent Hamiltonian and $\phi_H^t$ the $t$ parameter family of Hamiltonian diffeomorphisms induced by it.
+We start this section by recalling the definition of Calabi homomorphism.
+Let $H : [0,1] \times M \to \R$ be a time dependent Hamiltonian and $\phi_H^t$ be the $t$ parameter family of Hamiltonian diffeomorphisms induced by it.
 We note that we do {\it not} assume that $H$ is normalized.
 For an open proper subset $U \subset M$ we define